UN-OCHA/docstore-site/README.md

 ## Documents

-For all read operation there's and endpoint `api/any` which will query all defined document types.
+For all read operation there's an endpoint `api/any` which will query all defined document types.
 If you want to query 1 specific document type or if you want to create, update or delete a document, you'll have to use to specific endpoint.

 | field | default | required | info |
 | -----  | -------- | -------- | ---- |